External System Integration

 ExternalSystemManager (e.g., Maven), but they also can use auto-import core to track changes in settings files.
 For this, implement

-ExternalSystemProjectAware interface that describes settings files for tracking and an action to reload project model.
+ExternalSystemProjectAware interface that describes settings files for tracking and an action to reload the project model.
 Then register the instance with

 ExternalSystemProjectTracker to start tracking.